These Slow Cooker Pinto Beans with Sausage are pure comfort food. Made with onions, peppers and smoked sausage, it’s

 Hey guys!
 Hope you had a great weekend!
 I sure did hate losing an hour.
 Who else is still feeling a bit groggy?
 While I don’t enjoy that part of daylight savings, I do LOVE having more hours of daylight!
 What about you?
 Love or hate daylight savings?

-If you have a super busy week ahead, then this recipe is just what you need.
+If you have a super busy week ahead, then this Pinto Beans with Sausage recipe is just what you need.
 The slow cooker does all the work.
 All you have to do is chop and drop!
 And, if you prep everything the night before, then you can just toss it in the crockpot in the morning and turn it on.
-And you get to come home to a comfort food meal of pinto beans and smoked sausage!
+And you get to come home to a delicious comfort food meal!
 How’s that for easy?

 I used a package of organic smoked sausage from Pederson’s for my dish.
 The organic version doesn’t seem to be readily available here in our area, which is a bummer.
 So far, I’ve only found it at our local butcher shop.
 Most supermarkets here only carry their natural sausage products, which I do occasionally use.
 If your budget allows, try to find a good brand of organic smoked sausage.